ucdavis-bioinformatics-training/2022-Jan-Introduction-to-the-Command-Line-for-Bioinformatics/base/windows_and_mac.md

 In order to get a command line terminal for Windows 10, you will need to enable the WSL (Windows Subsystem for Linux) and install Ubuntu.
 Follow [these instructions](https://linuxhint.com/install_ubuntu_windows_10_wsl/) for installation.

+Once you have installed the Ubuntu terminal, open one and copy and paste these commands:

+	apt install aptitude
+	aptitude install make
+	aptitude install cmake

 Setting up a Mac for Command-Line
 -----------------------------------